stevenabrooks/stevenabrooks.github.io/source/_posts/2013-12-18-acts_as_list.markdown

 * Track whether that object went up or down in position
 * Change the other positions accordingly

-Myself and xxxx were actually constructing the code to write this whole thing out.
+Myself and [Avi](https://twitter.com/aviflombaum) were actually constructing the code to write this whole thing out.
 We started by writing a rails test:

 ![My params](/images/unittest.png)